Burn-E99/TheArtificer/README.md

     * `-s` - Spoiler - Spoilers all details of the requested roll
     * `-m` - Maximize Roll - Rolls the theoretical maximum roll, cannot be used with -n
     * `-n` - Nominal Roll - Rolls the theoretical nominal roll, cannot be used with -m
-    * `-gm @user1 @user2 ... @usern` - GM Roll - Rolls the requested roll in GM mode, suppressing all publicly shown results and details and sending the results directly to the specified GMs
+    * `-gm @user1 @user2 ... @userN` - GM Roll - Rolls the requested roll in GM mode, suppressing all publicly shown results and details and sending the results directly to the specified GMs
     * `-o a` or `-o d` - Order Roll - Rolls the requested roll and orders the results in the requested direction
   * The results have some formatting applied on them to provide details on what happened during this roll.
     * Critical successes will be **bolded**